TrebledJ/attack-of-the-zip/README.md

 ### Challenge 2: `juice`

 Things are a lot more challenging!

+The app now requires two files to be uploaded: a .mp3 (audio file) and a .mscz (score file).
+The backend will synthesise the score onto the audio.
+Samples have been included in [`/02-juice/samples/`](/02-juice/samples/).

 The app now guards against null-byte injection in the `/audio` endpoint.
 More scarily, it also adds a suffix to any unzipped file, so that...